break2make/tutorials/web_sys_architecture.md

 - Application load banalcer (layer 7): For example, it handles http-based traffic
 - Network load balancer (layer 4): For example, it handales TCP-based traffic.

+> Question:
-> Question: How to scale load balancer?
+> How to scale load balancer?
+> What are the different load balancing approaches?

 For more details, checks:
 - System Design: What is Load Balancing? [[video](https://www.youtube.com/watch?v=gMIslJN44P0&ab_channel=BeABetterDev)]